Last Updated On:

 No brand wants to invite a controversy or negative publicity.
 So, it’s in the benefit of all parties involved to maintain transparency.

-According to FTC guidelines, it’s necessary for influencers to use hashtags like #sponsored or #ad for partnered posts.
+It’s necessary for influencers to use hashtags like #sponsored or #ad for partnered posts.
 These guidelines are not going to change any time soon.
 If anything, they are likely to become stricter.

 Whether you are a brand or an influencer, this influencer marketing trend is going to be one to watch out for.